 Both stores allow users to cancel or change an order, as long as the order hasn’t been shipped (you’ll need to check the order’s status on your account).
 However, Chewy makes it a bit easier to cancel/edit an order since you can do it from your account.
 Petco will have you call customer service for this.

-When it comes to the delivery area, Petco is the winner since it delivers to the continental US and Alaska, Hawaii, Puerto Rico, the Virgin Islands, or P.O. boxes.
+When it comes to the delivery area, Petco is the winner.
+Since it delivers to the continental US and Alaska, Hawaii, Puerto Rico, the Virgin Islands, and P.O. boxes, it takes the win.
 On the other hand, Chewy only delivers within the contiguous US and the GTA (the Greater Toronto Area and surrounding areas in Ontario, Canada).

-Both stores offer order tracking but Petco gives you several delivery options such as Standard (two to five business days), 2nd Day (two business days), or Next Day (one business day).
+Both stores offer order tracking but Petco gives you several delivery options such as Standard (2 to 5 business days), 2nd Day (2 business days), or Next Day (1 business day).
 If it’s outside the continental US, your package may arrive in six to 13 business days.
-With Chewy, it usually takes one to three business days.
+With Chewy, it usually takes 1 to 3 business days.

-Petco also offers curbside pickup if you live close to one of their physical locations.
+Petco also offers curbside pickup if you live close to a physical location.
 For this, you don’t even need to enter the store – you just drive there and an employee will bring the order to your car.